VKATHUSHAN/usdox-landing/.github/instructions/copilot.md

 Copilot **MUST** follow these rules at all times:

-1. ❌ DO NOT introduce new frameworks, tools, or libraries
+1. ❌ DO NOT introduce new frameworks, tools, or libraries beyond ethers.js (already included)
 2. ❌ DO NOT change Next.js version
-3. ❌ DO NOT add Web3, wallet connect, swap, or API calls
+3. ❌ DO NOT modify existing Web3 integration in index.html
 4. ❌ DO NOT rename files or folders
 5. ❌ DO NOT generate placeholder or lorem text
 6. ❌ DO NOT change existing copy text unless explicitly asked